 3) Success stories through media outreach

 The main takeaway is that videos can be memorable, emotional, and persuasive.
 This shows that Pandora has always had success with previous ads and purchases.
 Nevertheless, the company saw that the video ad could boost brand awareness even more.
 They were able to connect with their target audience by telling them a short story while also showing off their product.
 Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it.

 Pandora is a good example of how a company can be resourceful with content that already exists while also still catering to its online audience.

 Unless you live under a rock and have no access to the other side world, you would definitely have heard of Coca-Cola.
-Since 1886, this brand has been embedded in our brain to “Drink Coca-Cola” and encourages millions around the world to have a coke.
+Since 1886, this brand has been embedded in our brains and encourages millions around the world to have a coke.
 The thing that remains constant throughout the history of the company is the innovative marketing campaigns that have been launched and re-launched around the world.

 “Share A Coke” campaign

 The campaign was a huge success with US audiences because it gained significant traction in a short period of time.
 The campaign received more than 125,000 social media posts and about 12% of online conversations about Coca-Cola were attributed to the campaign.

 The fact that keyword searches on search engines spiked when people typed in “Coke” or “Coca-Cola” is further evidence of the success of this strategy.
 This data shows that when people had heard about the campaign but didn’t exactly know what it was called or what it was about, they actively searched for it to learn more.
-Their willingness to search for the information shows that they actually do want to interact with the brand at some point.
+Their willingness to search for the information shows that they actually wanted to interact with the brand at some point.